hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 -o H1hesc_Input_Rep1_chr12_aln_sorted.bam \
 H1hesc_Input_Rep1_chr12_aln_unsorted.bam
 ```
-> **Can we use `samtools` to do the sorting instead?** We could have also used `samtools` to perform the sort, however using `sambamba` gives us dual functionality.
+We could have also used `samtools` to perform the above sort, however using `sambamba` gives us dual functionality.
 List the contents of the directory -- what do you see?
-The advantage to using `sambamba` is that along with the sort an index file is generated.
+The advantage to using `sambamba` is that along with the newly sorted file, an index file is generated.
 If we used `samtools` this would have been a two-step process.

 ### 3. Filtering uniquely mapping reads